gisellec60/purseDisplay/README.md

 ### *Customer*
 The customer comes to [Bagz Galore](https://gisellec60.github.io/purseDisplay/) looking for a high-end purse and possibly a deal.
 On the website are ***cards*** with information about high-end purses for sale.
 The Customer reads the cards and if they want more information they can click on the ***purse image*** and a description box pops up.
 The customer has the option of contacting the seller to get more information and/or purchase the product.

 There are four buttons on each card but the only buttons a customer will see are the **Available/Unavailable** and **Contact** buttons.
 The only button a customer will be able to access is the **Contact** button.
+The contact button opens an email client that populates with the email address of the seller and the purse information on the subject line.

 ***Note***: No purchases can be made from the site at this time.
 The customer must contact the seller for purchase.